-Before using programs like Pro Tools, Audacity, Final Cut Pro, or Adobe Dreamweaver, it is important to create a project folder for your files.
-Unlike Microsoft Word and PowerPoint (where you can drag media into the document and it imbededs itself for easy distribution), many professional editing programs require that you to keep your original media close by or "linked" until the final export takes place.
+Before using programs like Audacity, Final Cut Pro, or Adobe Dreamweaver, it is important to create a project folder for your files.
+Unlike Microsoft Word and PowerPoint (where you can drag media into the document and it imbeds itself for easy distribution), many professional editing programs require that you to keep your original media close by or "linked" until the final export takes place.

-Here is a simple guide to help make sure your projects files remain orgranaized and usable.
+Here is a simple guide to help make sure your projects files remain organized and usable.

 Step One: Create a Project Folder on the Desktop

-You can do this by right-clicking your desktiop and choosing "New Folder" from the drop-down menu (This works on both Mac and Windows).
+You can do this by right-clicking your desktop and choosing "New Folder" from the drop-down menu (This works on both Mac and Windows).

 Immediately, a new folder will pop up on the screen.

 Step Two: Rename your "New Folder" so you can easily identify it.